 The house today

 So what can you still see of the house and final residence of dear Ludwig?

 Not a lot, unfortunately.

-The new building offers a couple of nods to its poignant location:
+The new building does, however, offer a couple of nods to its historic location:

 - A plaque outside features a relief of Beethoven and the words (my translation):